HyperTesto/hypertesto.me/content/series/from-0-to-30K/_index.en.md

 - Mathematical foundations (where applicable)
 - Enough sarcasm to fill a C2

-Whether you're a distributed systems engineer wondering why your Kafka cluster keeps exploding, a game dev trying to understand why physics grids are hard, or just someone curious about why computers sometimes hate us, hopefully these articles will help.
-And if not, at least we'll have some fun watching things break spectacularly in space.

-*No packets were harmed in the making of these articles, though several 30ks were encountered during research.*
+Whether you're a developer curious about MMO infrastructure, a player wondering why certain technical limitations exist, or just someone interested in how complex distributed systems work, these articles aim to explain the challenges through a lens we can all understand: things going wonderfully wrong in space.

+*Because sometimes the best way to understand a complex system is to watch it fail spectacularly in space.*

 [^0]: Or our very Italian way of saying this "*Il mio falegname con trentamile lire lo fa meglio"* (https://www.youtube.com/watch?v=gaOiKy3MRrA)
+[^a]: Server Meshing